chocolatey/docs/input/en-us/central-management/setup/index.md

 >
 > * Please read through all of this prior to running installation as you could run into issues that require support to help you correct later.
 >
-> * If this seems like a lot to set up, you have access to the [Quick Start Guide](xref:c4b-quick-start-guide).
-Making setup of Central Management just running one powershell script.
+> * If this seems like a lot to set up, you have access to the [Quick Start Guide](xref:c4b-quick-start-guide) which makes setup of Chocolatey Central Management just running one Powershell script.
 We also offer our [Chocolatey For Business Azure Environment](xref:qdeazure).
-It comes preloaded with Central Management and other Chocolatey recommended infrastructure.
+It comes preloaded with Chocolatey Central Management and other Chocolatey recommended infrastructure.
 >

 ## High Level Requirements